 Logo m&ms

-Evaluating Tool-Use Agents for multi-step multi-modal Tasks
+Evaluating Tool-Use for multi-step multi-modal Tasks

-1University of Washington, 2Allen Institue for AI
+1University of Washington, 2Allen Institute for AI

 Abstract